Cam O'bi: 2012–17: Career beginnings

 Osteen began his music career as part of J.U.S.T.I.C.E.
 League, a production team based in Tampa, Florida, but is best known for his solo production and songwriting work with Chicago artists Chance the Rapper, Vic Mensa, Mick Jenkins, Noname, and Saba.
 In 2015, he went on tour with J. Cole as a producer in the Forest Hills Drive Tour, where he began working more with Dreamville artists including Bas and Lute.
-Osteen was also part of the team working on Grammy Award winning Coloring Book (mixtape) in 2017, which was the first ever streaming only album to win a Grammy Award.
-In 2017 he was included in the XXL best Hip-Hop producers list.
+Osteen was also part of the team working on Grammy Award-winning album Coloring Book in 2017, which was the first-ever streaming-only album to win a Grammy.
+In 2017, he was included in the XXL best hip-hop producers list.

 2018–present: Solo career

-January 2018 saw the launch of Osteen as an artist in his own right, with single TenderHeaded which features Smino.
-The song received positive feedback from media music press. and has found its way on the BBC Radio 1 playlists in the UK.
-His debut album Grown Ass Kid has no release date, but is expected to be released in 2018.
-The album will feature the single Grown Ass Kid which was a co-production between Chance the Rapper and Cam Obi, and was initially intended for Grammy Award winning Coloring Book in 2017, however didn't make the final cut.
+January 2018 saw the launch of Osteen as an artist in his own right, with the single "TenderHeaded" which features Smino.
+The song received positive feedback from music journalists.
+The song also made the BBC Radio 1 playlists in the UK.
+His debut album Grown Ass Kid has no release date, but was expected to be released in 2018.
+The album will feature the single "Grown Ass Kid", a co-production between Chance the Rapper and Osteen.
+It was initially intended for Chance's Coloring Book album in 2017 but didn't make the final cut.